gamkedo-la/Half-Metal/how-to/HOW_TO_LOAD_IMAGES.md

 In the same file, look for the `imageList` inside `loadImages()`.
 Add a new entry to this array, containing your `img` element and file name.

-    { varName:  myImagePic, theFile:  "my_image.png" },
+    { var_name:  myImagePic, file:  "my_image.png" },

-If your image is only used for a tile, use the worldType property instead:
+If your image is only used for a tile, use the tile property instead:

-    { worldType:  MY_TILE_TYPE, theFile:  "my_image.png" },
+    { tile:  MY_TILE_TYPE, file:  "my_image.png" },

+If your image has transparent sections, include the transparent_bg property:

+    { tile:  MY_TILE_TYPE, file: "my_transparent_image.png", transparent_bg: true },

 ### Step 4: Test your image in a Game Object